 Insurance Claim Medical Certificate - Professional Evidence

-Most health, accident, and travel insurers require a <a hresigned medical certificate from a registered UK GP before processing a claim.
+Most health, accident, and travel insurers require a signed sick note for work from a registered UK GP before processing a claim.
 Our online service gets you that documentation without an NHS wait that could delay your claim by weeks.

 Each certificate follows an individual clinical assessment by a licensed UK doctor, giving your insurer a clear document that meets standard evidence requirements.